 The Temptations Biography (Wikipedia)

 Shortly after "Barbara" became a hit, lead singer Neil Stevens left to go solo.
 The other members of the group were Larry Curtis, Artie Sands and Artie Marin.
-The group was managed by Arthur "Artie" Ripp, who later co-founded Kama Sutra Records and was the first to sign and produce Billy Joel as a solo artist after Michael Lang, who had given Joel a monetary advance, passed Joel along to Ripp to focus his attentions elsewhere.
+The group was managed by Arthur "Artie" Ripp.
+He later co-founded Kama Sutra Records and was the first to sign and produce Billy Joel as a solo artist, after Michael Lang, who had given Joel a monetary advance, passed Joel along to Ripp to focus his attentions elsewhere.